 Comparison with existing business areas

-This protocol specifies communication between FSPs about payments, so is excluded from "Payments Initiation" defined as "Messages that support the initiation of a payment from the ordering customer to a financial institution that services a cash account and reporting its status."
+This protocol specifies communication between DFSPs about payments, so is excluded from "Payments Initiation" defined as "Messages that support the initiation of a payment from the ordering customer to a financial institution that services a cash account and reporting its status."

 This protocol does not specify clearing and settlement, so is not included in "Payments Clearing and Settlement" defined as "Messages that support the clearing and settlement processes for payment transactions between financial institutions."